 Address: State Park Dr, Aptos, CA 95003

-Many of the campgrounds in the area are for tent campers too, but Seacliff State Beach is just for RVs.
+Many of the campgrounds in Santa Cruz County offer tent camping, but Seacliff State Beach is just for RVs.

 Seacliff Beach sits in the small town of Aptos, only a few miles south of Santa Cruz so we are still considering it a great Santa Cruz camping option.
 The beach itself is easily identifiable by the half-sunken oil tanker (the SS Palo Alto) just offshore.
 This widespread curiosity serves as a productive fishing reef and also attracts many species of birds.